cfte-repo-v1/Cv_Chatbot/readme.md

 ## Technologies Used

 * **Chatbase:** AI chatbot platform for training and deployment.
-* **[Your Portfolio Website Technology - e.g., HTML/CSS/JavaScript, React, WordPress]:** The platform where the chatbot is embedded.
 * **My CV Document (e.g., PDF, DOCX):** The knowledge source for the chatbot.

 ## Implementation Steps